 Living in Durham Region, Kenneth has given back through volunteering with the Durham Family Court Clinic (2 years), the Pharmacy Examining Board of Canada (10 years) and he was a member of the Biotechnology-Advanced/Chemical Lab Tech Program Advisory Committee at Durham College (2 years).

-Gary Rose is currently Deputy Vice-President at Ontario Power Generation (OPG) where he is responsible for project planning and project controls for the Darlington Nuclear Refurbishment program as well as nuclear projects.
+Gary Rose is currently Deputy Site Vice-President (Darlington Refurbishment Project) at Ontario Power Generation (OPG) where he is responsible for project planning and project controls for the Darlington Nuclear Refurbishment program as well as nuclear projects.

 Don Lovisa arrived at Durham College in July 2007 as vice-president, Academic and was appointed president in 2008.